jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 The second problem: you have to take the drugs every day or you lose the benefits.

-I won’t dive into the science here, but [minoxidil works by stimulating hair growth](https://www.regaine.co.uk/minoxidil/how-it-works){: target="_blank"} and [finasteride works by reducing the DHT levels in your body](https://www.webmd.com/skin-problems-and-treatments/hair-loss/qa/how-does-finasteride-propecia-work){: target="_blank"}.
+I won’t dive into the science here, but [minoxidil works by stimulating hair growth](https://www.bosley.com/blog/minoxidil-101-everything-you-need-to-know-about-generic-rogaine/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"}, and [finasteride works by reducing the DHT levels in your body](https://www.bosley.com/blog/finasteride-101-everything-you-need-to-know-about-generic-propecia-2/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"}.
 Miss one day and your hair follicles stop being stimulated and your DHT levels rise back to levels that cause hair loss.

 That took me to the third solution.
 The one the rest of this article will discuss.
 Hair transplant surgery.